Income Sharing Communes

 Resources

 Federation of Egalitarian Communities: This non-profit collects articles of incorporation that can be used as examples, facilitates visits and communication between communes that meet its criteria, and is a repository for useful information about the financial aspects of income-sharing groups.
-Finding communes to join even for a brief time could give you valuable experience if you intend to create one.

 Neighborhood sharing economy project: For additional ideas on resource sharing, see the section Minimize Cost of Living.
-This page can help you identify the characteristics you find most valuable as you search for communes to join, or as you create your own.
+This page can help you identify the qualities you find most valuable as you search for communes to join, or as you create your own.

 Income sharing and expense sharing: Consultant Sky Blue has lived for decades in egalitarian communities.
 They write about the benefits of collective ownership, economies of scale that make communal life more affordable, sharing, money stress, risk and sacrifice, privacy and control.